cyberofficial/CyberPatchMaker/docs/backup-lifecycle.md

 ## Overview

-CyberPatchMaker creates backups of your installation **only when necessary** and at **exactly the right time** to ensure maximum data integrity and safety.
+CyberPatchMaker creates **selective backups** of your installation **only when necessary** and at **exactly the right time** to ensure maximum data integrity and safety.
+Unlike traditional full-directory backups, the system intelligently backs up only the files that will be modified or deleted.

 ## Critical Timing: When Backups Are Created